 Science North has a mandate to deliver high-quality, interactive and hands-on science programs for JK to Grade 8.
 Science North's educational programs correspond with the Ontario Science and Technology Curriculum strands and topics for JK to Grade 8.
 Selection of science programs are identified with the school according to specific interests and needs, and includes pre- and post-workshop activities prepared for the teacher to use in classroom to prepare for the workshop or reinforce/supplement the learning derived from the workshop.

-The NWMO provides funding to support delivery of Science North’s outreach programs to Aboriginal and non-Aboriginal elementary schools in several northern Ontario communities in our potential siting areas.
+The NWMO provides funding to support delivery of Science North's outreach programs to Indigenous and non-Indigenous elementary schools in several northern Ontario communities in our potential siting areas.

 • 2018: $42,000